Japan to keep foreign spectators away from Tokyo Olympics, Kyodo says

 Some 48% said they were against allowing any spectators into venues and 45% were in favour.

-Reporting by David Dolan, Ossian Shine and Chris Gallagher; Writing by Nick Macfie; Editing by Nick Tattersall, Andrew Heavens and Alex Richardson
+Reporting by David Dolan, Ossian Shine and Chris Gallagher; Writing by Nick Macfie; Editing by Nick Tattersall, Andrew Heavens, Alex Richardson, William Maclean

 Our Standards: The Thomson Reuters Trust Principles.